Start Over At 50 And Create A Life You Love!

 Take Some Time and Start Over The Right Way

 You didn’t divorce because you were looking to burn down your life!
 You divorced because you couldn’t stay in the life you were living.
 Even if your former spouse was a real monster, you have some work to do on yourself.
+Please trust me on this!
+You will save yourself so much time and emotional turmoil if you decide to examine your own cycles, patterns and behaviors.

 Take the time to understand why you made choices that contributed to your marriage ending.
 This is not victim blaming or victim shaming, it is personal empowerment.

 If we know how our past behavior helped create a bad relationship, then we can avoid another bad relationship.
+It’s a very simple formula!
+Much like the “garbage in= garbage out” catchphrase we use for anything that has been built on an unhealthy foundation.

 For Me, Starting Over After 50 Included Therapy